 You're a business owner or selfemployed.
-You may be able to set up a plan that allows you to make much larger contributions than you could make to an employer-sponsored plan as an employee.
-You might not have to make 2023 contributions, or even set up the plan, before year end.
+You may be able to set up a plan - such as a profit-sharing, Simplified Employee Pension (SEP) or defined-benefit plan - that allows you to make much larger contributions than you could make to an employersponsored plan as an employee.
+You might not have to make 2024 contributions, or even set up the plan, before year end.
+But many requirements may apply.